How to read financial statements: a small business guide

 Cash flow statement

 A cash flow statement tracks actual cash moving in and out of your business over a specific period.
-Unlike other statements that may include non-cash items, this shows real money movement.
+Unlike other statements that may include non-cash items, this one shows real money movement.

 Why it matters: